Home » GI Bill » Omaha, NE BAH Rates, Housing, Education, & Cost of Living

 • Meadows Elementary School

-In Omaha, children who reside on the Offutt Airforce Base attend Bellevue Public Schools which includes fifteen elementary schools, three middle schools, and two high schools.
-Other school districts in the area include: Papillion/LaVista School District, Omaha Public Schools, Plattsmouth Community Schools, Ralston Public Schools, Westside Community School District, and Millard Public Schools.
+In Omaha, children who reside on Offutt Air Force Base attend Bellevue Public Schools, which includes 15 elementary schools, 3 middle schools, and 2 high schools.
+Other school districts in the area include Papillion-Lavista School District, Omaha Public Schools, Plattsmouth Community Schools, Ralston Public Schools, Westside Community Schools, and Millard Public Schools.

 Employment Opportunities

-Omaha boasts a strong business landscape and steady economic growth that makes it an optimal place for access to employment opportunities.
-The city is home to four Fortune 500 companies including Mutual of Omaha, Union Pacific Corporation, Berkshire Hathaway, and Kiewit Corporation.
+Omaha boasts a strong business landscape and steady economic growth, making it an optimal place to access employment opportunities.
+The city is home to four Fortune 500 companies, including Mutual of Omaha, Union Pacific Corporation, Berkshire Hathaway, and Kiewit Corporation.
 According to the Greater Omaha Chamber, the top industries in the city include:

 • Finance & Insurance